Desk with Laptop, Calculator, Files and small model of house with epc colours

-This is a device that essentially uses remaining heat in the exhaust gases passing out of the flue of a boiler to heat up incoming mains cold water before it goes into the boiler.
+This uses remaining heat in the exhaust gases passing through a boiler flue to heat up the incoming mains cold water, for domestic hot water, before it enters the boiler.

-Some boilers can have this built in, but its more often seen as an additional device fitted above the boiler, in-line with the flue.
+Some boilers can have FGHRS built in, but it's more often seen as an additional device fitted above the boiler, in-line with the flue.

 https://www.ncm-pcdb.org.uk/sap/searchpod.jsp?id=17